 The prevailing party, while not entitled to a monetary recovery, would be entitled to attorneys' fees.
 Nonetheless, the lack of money damages has not deterred individuals from aggressively filing claims against businesses requesting an economic recovery.
 These claims often settle prior to trial because businesses are often willing to pay a nominal amount to the aggrieved parties, as a cost of doing business, to resolve the dispute rather than getting tied up in costly litigation and negative media attention.

 Because it is fairly easy for individuals to initiate lawsuits for violations of Title III, we encourage businesses to take a few basic steps to reduce their exposure to these types of claims.
 First, businesses should review their website and determine whether it complies with the ADA, state laws, and local ordinances.
 One of the most common accepted industry standards for websites is the World Wide Web Consortium's ("W3C") Web Content Accessibility Guidelines ("WCAG").
 The WCAG has been widely accepted as providing for full and equal access in accordance with federal law.
 In fact, a long list of countries, state and local governments, and businesses have adopted the WCAG standards to ensure websites are more accessible to people with disabilities.
 To ensure compliance with WCAG standards, businesses should work with their IT department or an external consulting firm.
 Ensuring compliance with the WCAG standards, while not necessarily the ultimate defense, will limit exposure to class action lawsuits alleging violations of Title III of the ADA.

 ADA issues also arise when applicants apply through company websites.
-To minimize liability, employers should:
+To minimize liability, according to the EEOC, employers should:

 - Ensure that job announcements posted on job boards and social/professional networking sites are in formats that are accessible to jobseekers with disabilities.